 If you need help, some plans have advisory fees — but be sure to review these beforehand.

-“It’s really easy — you don’t need to be sophisticated or need someone who is sophisticated to open it for you,” says Leslie H. Tayne, Esq., founder and director of the Tayne Law Group in New York.
+“It’s really easy — you don’t need to be sophisticated or need someone who is sophisticated to open it for you,” says Leslie H. Tayne, Esq., founder and director of the Tayne Law Group in the New York City area.
 “Don’t be discouraged because it sounds complicated, because it’s not.”

 Important 529 plan rules to know